aksxaay/portfolio-website/design-course-revised/next-portfolio/setup.md

 well you have to mention the allowed domains it can go out of.. so I have to add unsplash to the list of allowed domains.
+Only kept three cards since I have to dynamically configure them later on.

+So the only issue is having to manually fix every class name on everry goddamn paste.